 Keeping a graphic record of weight loss helps people see the big picture and stay on track, especially when they start regaining weight.
 Don’t feel bad if you start regaining, only around one in three dieters actually manage to keep the weight off in the long term.
 If you slip back into your old bad habits you will begin to gain weight.
 Here are a few helpful tips:-

 - Keep a food Journal: Just like you were vigilante whilst losing weight you need to stay vigilante now and a food diary is a perfect way of keeping track of what you are eating and your calorie per day count.

 - Maintain your healthy eating plan.
 Stick to no sugar, low refined carbohydrate and high protein eating.
-Maintain good eating habits.
+Always adopt good eating habits.

 - Maintain your exercise regime.
 Whatever worked for you in the first place must be continued.
 Think about adding some resistance training to your routine.
 Maintain a healthy lifestyle.